feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 2 (1938.
 Leiden: E J Brill).

 3 (1980.
-Paris: Etudes Insulindiennes-Archipel, vol. |).
+Paris: Etudes Insulindiennes-Archipel, vol. I).

 4 (1981.
 Leiden: Leiden University, Institute of Cultural and Social Studies).
 5 (1986.
 Dordrecht: Foris Publications). articles written on the subject,6 Vermeulen explained their background, noting that the massacre was a consequence of the Chinese riots inside and outside the city, and of the feuds within the Dutch VOC.
 It is interesting to note that Moerman had already raised the question as to how far the peranakan were involved in the riots, and were they also among the victims of the 1740 massacre in the city?”
 Blussé put the same subject into a wider context.
 He observed that the deteriorating situation, preceding the massacre, was due more to the declining socio-economic condition of the Chinese and to the failure of the Chinese officers to maintain their authority over their community.
 However, Blussé’s work on Batavia is not purely on the Chinese.
 The book is a compilation of previously published articles.
 Nevertheless it gives a comprehensive view of the Chinese economic networks and their relationships with the VOC authorities in Batavia.
 Blussé’s work is more a social history of the Batavian non-indigenous communities under the VOC, with the Chinese playing a significant role.